fong-a/12SDD-object-oriented-programming-skyrim-unit/README.md

 The slides and associated code cover the following topic areas for HSC SDD:

-  Class definitions;
+  🔷 Class definitions

-  🔷 Objects;
+  🔷 Objects

-  🔷 Instantiation;
+  🔷 Instantiation

-  🔷 Attributes and Methods;
+  🔷 Attributes and Methods

-  🔷 Inheritance;
+  🔷 Inheritance

-  🔷 Polymorphism;
+  🔷 Polymorphism

   🔷 Enacapsulation